TMA and TMLT Resources

 A physician may not charge a search fee when a practice must go into off-site storage to fulfill a records request.
-TMB Rules 165.2(e)(5) specifically prohibits charging a fee for searching for and retrieving the requested info, as does HIPAA.
+TMB Rules 165.2(e)(5) specifically prohibits charging a fee for searching for and retrieving the requested information, as does HIPAA.

 Records Request - Withholding Until Request Fee Received

-TMB Rules 165.2(g) Non-emergent Requests - In the event the physician receives a proper request for copies of medical and/or billing records or a summary or narrative of the records for purposes other than for emergency or acute medical care, the physician may retain the requested info until payment is received.
+TMB Rules 165.2(g) Non-emergent Requests - In the event the physician receives a proper request for copies of medical and/or billing records or a summary or narrative of the records for purposes other than for emergency or acute medical care, the physician may retain the requested information until payment is received.

-If payment is not routed with such a request, within ten calendar days from receiving a request for the release of such records, the physician shall notify the requesting party in writing of the need for payment and may withhold the info until payment of a reasonable fee is received.
+If payment is not routed with such a request, within ten calendar days from receiving a request for the release of such records, the physician shall notify the requesting party in writing of the need for payment and may withhold the information until payment of a reasonable fee is received.
 A copy of the letter regarding the need for payment shall be made part of the patient's medical and/or billing record as appropriate.

 If, however, the records are requested by a physician or health care provider for the purposes of providing emergency or acute medical care to the patient, then the records cannot be withheld.
 See 165.2(f).